-8 best wireless printers to upgrade your home office set-up
+Upgrade your home office setup with the best wireless printers

-8 best home printers to upgrade your wireless home office set-up
+7 best home printers to upgrade your wireless office setup

-Although most devices now have the technology, not all of them are equal.
-We've found the top performers in our round-up
+Not all printers are created equal, but we've found the top performers in our round-up

-While wireless home printers might be quite a normal concept now, it was only a few years ago that the technology caused a huge shift in printer design.
+While wireless home printers might be quite a normal concept now, it was only a few years ago that technology caused a huge shift in printer design.

-We’re sure that everyone reading this has, at some point, had to clasp a printer in one hand while frantically trying to plug its wire into a USB port around the back of the computer.
-All the time being worried that the ink cartridges have leaked or the paper you shortsightedly already put in the tray is about to spill out.
+We’re sure that everyone reading this has, at some point, frantically tried to connect one to the back of the computer.
+All the while being worried that the ink cartridges have leaked or the paper you shortsightedly already put in the tray is about to spill out.

-No more!
-The wireless printer is now, understandably, wildly popular.
-Almost consigning its poor wired relative to the dustbin.
+No more.
+The wireless printer is now, understandably, wildly popular, almost consigning its poor wired relative to the dustbin.

 It’s easier to use and much more versatile, usually with the option to print directly from tablets or smartphones alongside your desktop.
 Printer apps have improved dramatically too, now linking up seamlessly with Google Cloud printing and Apple AirPrint.

 Buying the printer is one thing, but be aware of ink costs.
 Most brands insist on using their own cartridges, and prices for these can vary substantially, so be sure to factor this into any purchase.
-There are ways of cutting this price with refills, but printing efficiency is a big element to consider.

 Read more: